saberworks/massassi-static/source/articles/teach1.md

+---
-title: Teachings: Cleaving and Deleting
+title: "Teachings: Cleaving and Deleting"
 ext: htm
-body:
+---

 Welcome to the first installment of
 *Teachings*.
 This column won't address specific topics like our tutorials do, but will be more of a tips repository, to share things